MORE JOBS AND OPPORTUNITIES

-There are now over 5.8 million women in employment – and the highest female participation rate on record (60.6%).
-However, there are around two million working age women not in the labour force, which represents a big pool of untapped talent and experience.
+- There are still around two million working age women not in the labour force – a big pool of untapped talent and experience.

 ACCESSIBLE, AFFORDABLE CHILD CARE